-Advertisers consider Christmas the UK’s equivalent to the Superbowl.
+Advertisers consider Christmas to be the UK’s equivalent to the Super Bowl.
 Every year, creatives spend months crafting adverts that can pull on our heartstrings, fill us with joy and, most importantly, inspire us to reach into our pockets.

 Brands are more than willing to spend big to leave their mark on Yule.
-According to forecasts by the Advertising Association and marketing analytics firm WARC, this year will see Christmas ad spending soar to £10.5bn, a nearly 8% increase on 2023.
+According to forecasts by the Advertising Association and Warc, a marketing analytics firm, this year will see Christmas ad spending soar to £12bn, up around 7% year over year.

 This emphasis on seasonal spending is understandable.
-In spite of the ongoing cost-of-living crisis, the total value of Christmas sales is set to exceed £88bn this year, according to the Centre for Retail Research.
-A well-planned campaign can prove powerful when it comes to where this money is spent.
+Despite lingering inflationary pressures, total Christmas retail sales are expected to exceed £91bn in 2025, according to the Retail Times – a 3.2% increase on last year.
+A well-planned campaign can prove powerful when it comes to influencing where this money is spent.
 In a 2024 YouGov study, 19% of parents said they got their gift inspiration from a TV or radio advert.

-But with so much investment and an increasing number of brands wanting a slice of the festive advertising pie, is it still possible for a single ad to stand out?
+But with so much investment and an growing number of brands wanting a slice of the festive-advertising pie, is it still possible for a single ad to stand out?

 How to come up with a creative Christmas idea